adithyakhamithkar/ansible-playbooks/README.md

     - ssh-banner
     - tomcat

-###commission-new-server.yml
+##commission-new-server.yml
 When a new server is launched this script can be used to install common tools and services on the server.
-+ This is lined to the role common which installs the following:
++ This is linked to the role common which installs the following:
     - setting the hostname
     - install and configure ntp
     - update /etc/hosts